 \section{Rectified LpJEPA}

-In the following section, we present a distributional regularization method based on the Cramer-Wold device (\cref{sec:cramerwoldloss}) for matching feature distributions towards Rectified Generalized Gaussian, resulting in the Rectified LpJEPA with Rectified Distribution Matching Regularization (RDMReg) (\cref{sec:reclpjeparegularizationloss}).
-Contrary to isotropic Gaussian, the Rectified Generalized Gaussian is not closed under linear combinations, leading to the necessity of two-sample sliced distribution matching (\cref{sec:twosamplehypotest}).
+In the following section, we present a distributional regularization method based on the Cramér--Wold device (\cref{sec:cramerwoldloss}) for matching feature distributions towards Rectified Generalized Gaussian targets, resulting in Rectified LpJEPA with Rectified Distribution Matching Regularization (RDMReg) (\cref{sec:reclpjeparegularizationloss}).
+Contrary to isotropic Gaussian distributions, Rectified Generalized Gaussian distributions are not closed under linear combinations, leading to the necessity of two-sample sliced distribution matching (\cref{sec:twosamplehypotest}).
 We further demonstrate that RDMReg recovers a form of Non-Negative VCReg, which we defined in \cref{sec:effectofprojectionvectors}.
 Finally, we discuss various design choices of the target distribution with the parameter sets $(\mu,\sigma,p)$ which balance between sparsity and maximum-entropy (\cref{sec:choiceofparaminrecgengaussdist}).